AvolitesLtd/TitanManual/docs/palettes/editing-palettes.md

 You cannot **Delete** a value from a palette.
 However, you can disable it so that it has no effect as like as it were deleted, with the benefit that you can enable it again.
-Do disable a value select it and select \[Off\] from the softkeys, or press the \<Off\> key.
+To disable a value, select it and select \[Off\] from the softkeys, or press the \<Off\> key.
 If you select a value which shows '[Off]', the softkey will show \[On\], and would re-enable the value.
 The
 \<Off\> key toggles between '[Off]' and the value.